darkmekker/whatsyourtemperature/content/processes/afterburning.md

   - light-alloy-casting
   - remelting
 projects:
-  - afterburning-channel
+  - afterburning-afterburning-channel
-  - afterburning-system-(tnv)
+  - afterburning-afterburning-system-(tnv)
-  - afterburning-system-(integrated-in-heatdock)
+  - afterburning-afterburning-system-(integrated-in-heatdock)
 ---

 We design heat for safety: Our heatelligent technology guarantees a homogeneous gas mixture in the smallest of spaces and according to your local standards and emission regulations.